 Well, the VPN already has a few drawbacks that always get brought up – a steep price and only 3 simultaneous connections per subscription.
 To be precise, Express costs $12.95 a month, $9.99 a month billed every 6 months, or $6.67 a month billed annually.
 Other than that, it’s a top VPN for Android!

 One thing we can praise PrivateVPN for is their security-first attitude.
 It becomes obvious when you take into account their privacy features, no-logging policy, and the candid tone of their website.
 PrivateVPN reportedly has no leaking issues, however, as a small provider they don’t have the luxury of their own DNS.
 This means users should be cautious to not get exposed.
 Their Android app also, unfortunately, has no kill switch, but you can easily set it up on 7.x and newer OS versions.

 Despite the low server-count, PrivateVPN boasts great speeds that shouldn’t be too hurtful even for those with mediocre connections.
 Android users who love to torrent will appreciate this, as will everyone who wants to watch Netflix.

 There are some other flaws PrivateVPN has – it doesn’t do great in China and it has no router app.
 We think the low price more than makes up for this: at $7.12 a month, $4.50 a month billed every 3 months, or $2.73 a month billed every 19 months, PrivateVPN is one of the cheapest good VPNs out there.

 Android users should celebrate – they’re much better off on the VPN market than their iOS brethren.
 Most top VPN services offer comparable feature sets on desktop and Android devices.
-Our Top 5 best VPN for Android list is a good place to start your journey towards a safer mobile experience!
+Our Top 5 best VPN for Android in 2018 list is a good place to start your journey towards a safer mobile experience!